Start9Labs/documentation/site/source/user-manual/upgrade-02/index.rst

 You can migrate from an Embassy One to an Embassy Pro simply by shutting down your Embassy One, removing the SSD and connecting it to your new Embassy Pro!

-You can then migrate the data from your Embassy One to your Embassy Pro during :ref:`Initial setup. <initial-setup>`
+Your data will then migrate from your Embassy One to your Embassy Pro during :ref:`Initial setup. <initial-setup>`

 .. toctree::
    :maxdepth: 2